 BRACE supports dementia research at universities in South West England and South Wales, aiming to help medical science understand the causes of dementia, find ways of diagnosing it earlier and more accurately, and develop more effective treatments.
 Ultimately, they want to help science beat dementia.

 We have supported BRACE in every round of grants since we began.
 Funding research has always been a priority for us, and we have been impressed by the rigour of BRACE’s approach.
-This year we were in the fortunate position of being able to make larger grants than normal and have chosen to support a pilot project to develop a diagnostic tool that could be used in GP surgeries to detect early changes in brain function.
+This year we were in the fortunate position of being able to make larger grants than normal and chose to support a pilot project to develop a a new method for measuring memory, to be used in the early detection of Alzheimer’s disease.
+This tool is designed to be used in settings such as GP surgeries.
+Memory is measured by placing sensors on the surface of the scalp and measuring brain activity directly, while rapidly presenting images on a computer screen

 Arts 4 Dementia